-Smart watch or smart watches are also called wearables.
-They are increasingly the norm among individuals concerned with their health.
-They are devices that you wear on your wrist, allowing various sensors to check you and give you all kinds of health updates via your phone, for example.
-But is it really good for your health or sleep?
+Smartwatches are also known as wearables.
+They are increasingly the norm among individuals concerned with sleep and health.
+The smart watches have various sensors that check important vitals such as heart rate and the number of steps you take in a day.
+But can they also track your sleep and is it really good for your health or sleep?
 In this blog, we provide the answer.

 What can a smartwatch do?